jdutta/jdutta.github.io/_posts/2014-03-12-photography-portfolio-using-revealjs.md

 Although I considered jekyll to power my photoblog, the simplicity and interactivity of revealjs made it a no-brainer choice.
 The yeoman generator for revealjs is great to start the scaffolding.
-To manage the source and dist and avoid switching between `master` and `gh-pages` branch I the following trick:
+To manage the source and dist and avoid switching between `master` and `gh-pages` branch I did the following trick:

 * Local folder `photography` is the clone of `photography` repo in github.